Georgia Bill of Sale Forms (5)

 - Correction of a Georgia Certificate of Title (Form MV-18A) – Residents complete this document to update or correct information in the certificate of title.

-- Emissions Testing – The state only requires residents living in the named counties to undergo emissions testing.
+- Emissions Testing – Residents who live in the required counties must undergo emissions testing.

 - Georgia Motor Vehicle Power of Attorney (Form T-8) – For an agent to register, title, or handle other official matters for the principal (the owner).